The Pyramides at Port-Coton, Rough Sea

 The Pyramides at Port-Coton, Rough Sea is a series of six paintings produced by Claude Monet in 1886.
-They all show the rocky Atlantic coast of Belle-Île-en-Mer, visited and painted in the plein air by the artist between 12 September and 25 October that year.
+They all show the rocky Atlantic coast of Belle-Île-en-Mer, visited and painted in the plein air by the artist between 12 September and 25 November that year.

+Today, The Pyramides at Port-Coton paintings are in collections around the world, including the Pushkin Museum in Moscow, the Museo de Arte Contemporáneo de Caracas, Ny Carlsberg Glyptotek, the Rau Collection for UNICEF / Arp Museum Bahnhof Rolandseck, and private collections.